19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 #### Example Milestones

 *Low Level*
-- *Survive your first combat encounter*
+- *Survive your first combat encounter.*
-- *Enter your first dungeon*
+- *Enter your first dungeon.*
-- *Kill the Giant Rat eating all the food in the cellar of The Singing Swine Tavern*
+- *Kill the Giant Rat eating all the food in the cellar of The Singing Swine Tavern.*

 *Higher Level*
 - *Slay the Vampire Nurilon in the Ruins of Alkencheft.*